scottclowe/scottclowe.github.io/_posts/2016-03-05-rank-hot-encoder.md

 | Good         | 3          | `[0, 0, 0, 1, 0]` |
 | Very good    | 4          | `[0, 0, 0, 0, 1]` |

+Again we can either train on the rank index, or the one-hot encoding of the ordinal variable.
+Each option offers different advantages and problems.

-If we want to train a decision tree or random forest model, using the rank index would have no disadvantage.
+If we want to train a decision tree or random forest model, we can use the rank index with no downside.
+This is because decision trees and forests of trees assume that the data they work with has the property of ordinality, but do not need to assume it possesses multiplicativity or additivity.
-This is because decision trees make their decisions by comparing the value of the feature with a threshold, and how much change their is between the thresholds is unimportant.
+Decision trees make predicitons using a series of decisions, each of which involves comparing the value of a single feature with a threshold (the threshold is optimised with training).
-Their intrinsic assumption is of ordinality without multiplicitivity or additivity.
+Whether the difference between the value and the threshold is large or small does not matter to the decision tree.
+Consequently, it does not matter that the rank index for the ordinal feature does not scale linearly.

-On the other hand, if we're training a linear model on this data we don't particularly want to give it the rank index directly because it doesn't scale linearly.
+But, as with categorical features, we don't particularly want to train a linear model on the rank index directly.
-We're in a similar situation as we were with the categorical variables.
+This is because the model assumes our features scale linearly, with both multiplicativity and additivity as possible operations, but the rank index of an ordinal feature doesn't scale linearly.

-But it is also not ideal to train on the one-hot encoding, since this forgets the ranking structure present in the data.
+However it is also not ideal to train a linear model on the one-hot encoding, since this removes the ranking structure present in the data.
+We need a way to convey the structure of the data to the model without it making false assumptions.

-My research on what to in order to handle ordinal variables said to either train on the rank index or its one-hot encoding.
+I investigated standard practices on how to handle ordinal variables, and the advice I found instructed to train simply chose to train the model using either the rank index and or using the one-hot encoding, with the decision left to the data scientist.
-Which one works best depends on the feature and its relationship with the output variable.
+In practice, which method works best depends on the feature and its relationship with the output variable --- if the relationship is approximately linear or highly non-linear.
-If there is no intuitive way to pick which is more appropriate, I've seen it recommended to simply try the model each way round (training on rank index and alternatively training on one-hot encoding) to see which performs best.
+Lacking a principled method to pick between the two representations, it is sometimes recommended to train two models, one with a rank index and the other with a one-hot encoding, and pick whichever performs best.

-However, this didn't seem very satisfactory to me.
+However, this didn't seem like a very satisfactory solution to me.
 Surely there is a way to tell a linear model about the ordinality without making the false assumption that the field scales in a continuous manner?
+Then we could have the best of both representations.

 Enter, the *rank-hot encoder*.